 In my never-ending anti-aging quest, I‘m becoming more and more dependent on my esthetician.
-I’m always tapping her for anti-aging secrets and double-duty products.
-I recently gathered some anti-aging secrets from an esthetician and asked about the tips and tricks to having youthful skin, so I thought I’d share them here.
+I’m always tapping her for the best skincare products for over 50 and double-duty products.
+I recently asked my esthetician about some dermatologist recommended skin care products for aging skin and asked about the tips and tricks to having youthful skin, so I thought I’d share them here.

 I recently scored a Groupon for a derma-plane facial and found this particular esthetician to be incredibly honest in her assessment of some products and anti-aging tips and tricks.
 I’m sure not everyone will agree with these, especially if you’re a cosmetics producer or salesperson.
 But for now, I’ll take her advice and see if I’m missing anything in these anti-aging secrets from an esthetician.